visionof2030-pixel/SG3-1_6-review-/README.md

                     options: ["a travel plan", "a passport", "a suitcase", "an airport gate"],
                     correctAnswer: 0,
                     explanation: {
-                        correct: "صحيح!
-'Itinerary' تعني 'a travel plan' (خطة السفر، البرنامج الزمني).",
+                        correct: "Correct!
+'Itinerary' means 'a travel plan' (travel plan, schedule).",
-                        wrong: "خطأ. itinerary = a plan or schedule of a trip",
+                        wrong: "Wrong. itinerary = a plan or schedule of a trip",
-                        grammar: "مفردات السفر: itinerary (برنامج الرحلة) → passport (جواز سفر) → luggage (أمتعة)",
+                        grammar: "Travel vocabulary: itinerary (travel plan) → passport (passport) → luggage (luggage)",
-                        example: "مثال: The travel agency sent us the itinerary for our trip to Paris."
+                        example: "Example: The travel agency sent us the itinerary for our trip to Paris."
                     }
                 },
                 {